Menu

 These actions have now brought me to where I am today.
 The arbitration did not fix my ongoing telephone problems, as the following caption shows.

-In November 2002, shallow installed wiring was located by Telstra and the new owners.
-When Telstra tested the first telephone service for the first time, they did so on 29 September 1994, when their testing process had to be abandoned without any testing.
-Even the arbitration consultant David Reid (Lane Telecommunications Pty Ltd) and Telstra's Peter Gamble refused to test the service on 6 April 1995 even though the arbitrator officially requested them to do that testing as part of the on-site arbitration visit.
+In November 2002, Telstra and the new owners located shallow-installed wiring.
+When Telstra tested the first telephone service, it was done on 29 September 1994, but the testing process had to be abandoned without any results.
+Even the arbitration consultant, David Reid (Lane Telecommunications Pty Ltd), and Telstra's Peter Gamble refused to test the service on 6 April 1995, despite the arbitrator officially requesting them to conduct the testing as part of the on-site arbitration visit.

 Shallow wiring across Australia